micc83/rooles/readme.md

     }
 ]);
 ```

+In both case you'll have probably noticed that I'm calling the **Auth middleware** as the user must be logged in in order to check its Role and permissions.

 Most of the times you'll be probably being dealing with routes groups, in that case you can simply: